-The idea for a people’s commission originated with community advocate and investigative researcher, Ken Rubin.
-But momentum quickly grew as different parts of the community expressed concern that during and since the occupation, their views have been largely ignored and their losses forgotten.
+The idea for a people’s commission originated with freedom-of-information advocate and community activist, Ken Rubin.
+But momentum quickly grew as different parts of the community expressed concern that during and since the occupation, their views had been largely ignored and their losses forgotten.

 Why a People’s Commission?

 Local residents were traumatized by the three-and-a-half-week convoy occupation of our city, leaving a community in need of healing and justice.

 People were looking for a venue to address that trauma and their losses – but also to hold to account those that failed to end the occupation and protect public health and safety.

 Official inquiries at the local and federal level were limited in their scope and ambition.
 They gave no confidence there would be a substantive, independent review – or that residents’ voices and views would be heard.

 With a focus on accountability to the community, OPC chronicled what happened and failed to happen during and after the convoy – and its impact on residents, workers and businesses.